zadanfai/zadanfai/README.md

 # 🏂 Zadan Fairuz

-**`(Code Wanderer (All Fields))`**
+**`Code Wanderer (All Fields)`**

-<h1 align="center">Hi 👋, I'm Zadan Fairuz</h1>
-<h3 align="center">As a curious individual and informatics student with a solid foundation in data analysis and machine learning, I derive immense satisfaction from analytics.
+I'm a curious individual and informatics student with a solid foundation in data analysis and machine learning, I derive immense satisfaction from analytics.
 My passion lies in observing and meticulously analyzing various phenomena, constantly seeking innovative solutions to complex problems.
-I am confident in my ability to make impactful contributions across diverse facets of the data field, further enhancing my vision and expertise.</h3>
+All coding projects across diverse facets of the data field are built from ground up, and some are my journey of learning from scratch.

 - 🎲 I’m currently learning **ML/DL & Data related fields**